Important Family Communication

 Acronyms: CDC – Center for Disease Control (Federal) IDPH – Iowa Department for Public Health (State)

-Meals are no longer being served in the main dining room.
+Meals are served in the dining room on a limited basis.
 Residents who do not require supervision are eating in their room and are encouraged to either by the doorway or to be visible from the hall.
 Residents requiring supervision or assistance with their meals eat in the common area of their village and are positioned to maintain a minimum of six feet between residents.
 Residents and staff are provided the menus in advance to select resident’s choices for each meal.

-Large group activities are no longer provided.
+Large group activities occur when social distancing can occur.
 Activities staff are present in each village through-out the day and provide one to one or small group activities while maintaining six feet between residents.
 Some larger village activities, such as bingo, are accomplished by keeping residents by their rooms in the hallways and using a loudspeaker.
 Activities staff accompany residents outside when weather permits.

 Residents are encouraged to spend free time in their rooms.
 They are able to be out of their rooms but proper distance is maintained between them and their peers.
 Residents who are able to follow procedure (sanitizing, maintain social distance) are able to go outside without supervision, however only one resident is allowed outside at a time and residents must arrange this with their CNA staff.
 Residents leaving their village areas are encouraged to wear a mask.